daphnetsolissou/sentiment_analysis/README.md

-# How does the world feel?
+# Live News Emotion Detection

 In this project the goal is to perform Emotion Detection on news articles that are downloaded in real time.
 To do that I used the https://newsapi.org which provides a free licence for trial.